Flintlock: Drawbacks

 The black powder used in flintlocks would quickly foul the barrel, which was a problem for rifles and for smooth bore weapons that fired a tighter fitting round for greater accuracy.
 Each shot would add more fouling to the barrel, making the weapon more and more difficult to load.
 Even if the barrel was badly fouled, the flintlock user still had to properly seat the round all the way to the breech of the barrel.
 Leaving an air gap in between the powder and the round (known as "short starting") was very dangerous, and could cause the barrel to explode.

 Handling loose black powder was also dangerous, for obvious reasons.
 Powder measures, funnels, and other pieces of equipment were usually made out of brass to reduce the risk of creating a spark, which could ignite the powder.
 Soldiers often used pre-made paper cartridges, which unlike modern cartridges were not inserted whole into the weapon.
 Instead, they were tubes of paper that contained a pre-measured amount of powder and a lead ball.
 Although paper cartridges were safer to handle than loose powder, their primary purpose was not safety related at all.
 Instead, paper cartridges were used mainly because they sped up the loading process.
 A soldier did not have to take the time to measure out powder when using a paper cartridge.
 He simply tore open the cartridge, used a small amount of powder to prime the pan, then dumped the remaining powder from the cartridge into the barrel.

 The black powder used in flintlocks contained sulfur.
-If the weapon was not cleaned after use, the powder residue would absorb moisture from the air and would combine it with the sulfur to produce sulfuric and sulfonic acids.
-These acids would erode the inside of the gun barrel and the lock mechanism.
+If the weapon was not cleaned after use, sulfur dioxide in the powder residue would absorb moisture, producing sulfuric and sulfonic acids which would erode the inside of the gun barrel and the lock mechanism.
 Flintlock weapons that were not properly cleaned and maintained would corrode to the point of being destroyed.